agourlay/omnibus/README.md

 ## Subscription models

-By default Omnibus follow the common subscription model found in other systems :
+By default Omnibus follows the common subscription model used in similar systems :

-- when subscribing to a `parent` topic one will see all updates occuring in the subtopics aswell.
+- when subscribing to a `parent` topic, one will see all updates occuring in the subtopics as well.
-- when subscribing to a `leaf` topic one will only see the updates targetting directly this topic.
+- when subscribing to a `leaf` topic, one will only see the updates targeting this topic directly.

-Although this model is enough for most of the use cases, Omnibus goes further by proposing another model.
+Although this model is enough for most use cases, Omnibus goes further by proposing another model.

 It is possible to listen to all activities occuring in the higher part of the topic path.

 For example, subscribing to "/topics/animals/furry/cats" the client could receive

 >id: 11345

 >event: /animals/furry

 >data: A message for all furry animals!

 >timestamp: 1388250283

-Then the client can decide dynamically according his use case to do something with this event or not.
+Then the client can decide dynamically according to his use case to do something with this event or not.

 To enable this behaviour, use the http param `?sub=wide` when subscribing